KeSun-2025/Order-ahead-for-pickup/README.md

 The code for Figure 9 is located in `matlab/Fig9/`.
 This code helps plot the throughput of the Order-Ahead-with-Cancellation model with a fixed travel rate β.

+## Figure 10 (Matlab)
+The code for Figure 10 is located in `matlab/Fig10/`.
+This code plots the throughput under the optimal mechanism with optimal information for a fixed travel rate β.